S0-SA2-0763

 Common Mistakes

-MISTAKE: Students ignore the map key and try to guess what symbols mean. | CORRECTION: Always check the map key first.
-It's the guide that unlocks the map's information.
+MISTAKE: Not looking at the map key at all and guessing what symbols mean. | CORRECTION: Always check the map key first to understand what each symbol, colour, or line represents.

 Practice Questions